Several years ago, my husband Tony and I had the privilege of celebrating Easter twice: first in Bavaria, Germany, then one week later, in Jordan.

 Bavaria (Bayern in German) boasts numerous churches and monasteries, centuries old.

 Many of these are tourist attractions.
 But they are much more than that.
 These buildings and sites are still revered places of worship and/or pilgrimage for believers, witness to the deeply held Christian faith of the Bavarian people.

 Some of these historic churches were severely damaged during Allied air raids during World War II, and have been painstakingly and lovingly restored to their former glory.

 One example is Munich’s landmark cathedral (Dom), die Frauenkirche (Cathedral Church of our Lady), built between 1468 and 1488 in late Gothic style.
 With its signature 98 metre high twin “onion” towers, the building rises above Munich’s old town skyline.
 It is huge: It was built to accommodate 20,000 worshippers!
 After the war, it was extensively rebuilt, in stages, with repairs finally completed in 1994.

-Another example is Nuremburg’s St Sebaldus Church.
-A huge Gothic building with twin towers, it is Nuremburg’s oldest church.
+Another example is Nuremberg’s St Sebaldus Church.
+A huge Gothic building with twin towers, it is Nuremberg’s oldest church.
 Built in the 13th century as a Roman Catholic Church, it became a Lutheran Church in 1525 following the Reformation.
 The church was repeatedly bombed between January and April 1945, and badly damaged.
 It was rebuilt during the 1950s.
 On our visit to this church on the Tuesday after Easter, we were inspired and greatly moved as we became aware of the extent of the restoration project.
-St Sebaldus Church is a great testimony to the faith, determination and courage of the Christian community of Nuremburg.
+St Sebaldus Church is a great testimony to the faith, determination and courage of the Christian community of Nuremberg.

 Most of Bavaria’s monasteries are well preserved and still inhabited by members of their original religious order.